uit-no/research-software.uit.no/content/about.md

 {{ div() }}

+**Magnar Bjørgve** has a background in applied mathematics and theoretical chemistry.
+He is working in the GPU and training team at [NRIS](https://documentation.sigma2.no/) at the University of Tromsø, Norway.

 **Jørn Dietze** is almost finished with a Ph.D in bioinformatics.
 He is working with high-performance computing systems and has experience with programming in Python, Julia, and a little bit of C.
 He is part of [NRIS](https://documentation.sigma2.no/) at the University of Tromsø, Norway, and the
 [LUMI User Support Team](https://www.lumi-supercomputer.eu/).

-**Magnar Bjørgve** has a background in applied mathematics and theoretical chemistry.
-He is working in the GPU and training team at [NRIS](https://documentation.sigma2.no/) at the University of Tromsø, Norway.
-{{ enddiv() }}

-{{ div() }}

-**Bente Barge** is a Ph.D student in computational chemistry and part-time member of the HPC group at the University of Tromsø, Norway.
-Coding has been an important part of her Ph.D and her interest in research software development has evolved during her time in academia.

 {{ enddiv() }}